Skip to main content

 Dual Eligible

 Some people with intellectual and developmental disabilities are eligible for both Medicaid and Medicare.
-For more information the 2019 Medicare Part D Changes for Persons Who Have Both Medicare and Medicaid (Dual Eligible), click HERE.
+For more information about the 2025 Medicare Part D Changes for People Who Have Medicare and Medicaid (Dual Eligible), click here.

 Health Care Advocacy

-1. The Arc of New Jersey's Mainstreaming Medical Care Program promotes quality health care for people with developmental disabilities throughout New Jersey.
-Click HERE for the program brochure.
+1. The Arc of New Jersey's Health Care Advocacy program promotes quality health care for people with developmental disabilities throughout New Jersey.

 2. Tax Tips for People With Special Needs and Their Families